xmidt-org/docs/content/docs/wrp/crud-messages.md

 include_spans | (optional) (**Deprecated**) If the timing values should be included in the response. status | (optional) The response status from the originating service.
-Not included in the during the request. rdr | (optional) The `request delivery response` is the delivery result of the previous (implied request) message with a matching `transaction_uuid`. path | The path to which to apply the payload. payload | (optional) The json encoded string representing the objects.
+Not included in the during the request. rdr | (optional) The `request delivery response` is the delivery result of the previous (implied request) message with a matching `transaction_uuid`. qos | (optional) Indicates the quality of service to use for delivery of this message. path | The path to which to apply the payload. payload | (optional) The json encoded string representing the objects.